 St. Louis Children's Hospital

-St. Louis Children's Hospital, staffed exclusively by Washington University School of Medicine faculty physicians, is ranked among the best children's hospitals in the country, and provides a full range of pediatric specialty and subspecialty services to a primary service region covering six states.
+St. Louis Children's Hospital, staffed exclusively by Washington University School of Medicine faculty physicians, is ranked among the best children's hospitals in the country.
+The hospital provides a full range of pediatric specialty and subspecialty services to a primary service region covering six states.
 The hospital has 250 licensed beds, including a 26-bed pediatric intensive care unit, a 75-bed Level III newborn intensive care unit and a five-bed pediatric bone marrow transplant unit.
-Child magazine ranks St. Louis Children's Hospital seventh in the country — second in pulmonary medicine, sixth in neonatology and eighth in orthopedic care.
+Child magazine ranks St. Louis Children's Hospital seventh in the country and second in pulmonary medicine, sixth in neonatology and eighth in orthopedic care.
 U.S. News & World Report ranks Children's Hospital 14th nationally.

 Please visit stlouischildrens.org for more information.

 Barnes-Jewish Hospital and St. Louis Children's Hospital are members of BJC HealthCare, one of the largest nonprofit healthcare organizations in the United States.
 BJC is a regional, nonprofit healthcare organization that provides community-based and academic healthcare services through 13 hospitals and more than 100 inpatient and ambulatory care sites in Missouri and southern Illinois.
 BJC provides a full continuum of services, including wellness and health promotion; primary, acute and ambulatory care; skilled nursing; long-term care; home healthcare; and hospice care.